naisila/rushHourByChainCoders/meetinglog.md

 Naisila - Updated the introduction, made a deployment diagram for the game together with its explanation, added the Design Trade-Offs section by also discussing with the group about relevant design trade-off decisions taken.
 Updated the format accordingly and merged everything into a single document.

 Fatbardh - Added the relevant references to our Design Report.

+## 17th Meeting (18 December 2018)

+### Agenda

+-  Divide the work in the implementation.

+### Activities and Contributions

+Naisila - Took responsibility for Customize Panel.

+Fatbardh - Took responsibility for making the cars slide smoothly in the board and not move them by clicking.

+Masna - Took responsibility for File Management System.

+Kunduz - Took responsibility for Instructions Panel

+Talha - Took responsibility for creating Puzzles.

+## 18th Meeting (22 December 2018)

+### Agenda

+-  Finish individual implementation assignments.
+-  Discuss what everyone did in the implementation and merge the work.

+### Activities and Contributions

+Naisila - Finished Customize Panel, integrated File Management System in Registration and Menu Panel.

+Fatbardh - Finished the car sliding, made us a surprise by adding Resizable Grid, Undo and Explode features as well.
+Had the idea of merging the game with "Rush Hour" movie theme.
+Discussion for this idea postponed to the following meeting.

+Masna - Finished File Management System for Registration, Menu, Choose Level, Choose Difficulty and Game Play.

+Kunduz - Finished Instructions Panel.
+Started working on Music System.

+Talha - Finished puzzle text files for all levels.
+Made puzzles with both 6x6 and 7x7 grids.

+## 19th Meeting (23 December 2018)

+### Agenda

+-  Finish final report.
+-  Start slides presentation.
+-  Merge individual implementations.
+-  Decide on Fatbardh's idea on adding the "Rush Hour" movie theme.

+### Activities and Contributions

+All - Decided on merging the game with "Rush Hour" theme.

+Naisila - Integrated File Management System in Choose Puzzle, Choose Difficulty and Game Play panels.
+Integrated Talha's puzzle with the game itself.

+Fatbardh - Integrated many "Rush Hour" movie themes in the game, such as different backgrounds and nice gif-s when the user wins a game etc.

+Masna - Finished File Management System for Settings Panel.
+Wrote the final report.

+Kunduz - Continued working on Music System.
+Added gif-s to the instruction panel.

+Talha - Helped Masna with the final report and started working on presentation slides.

+## 20th Meeting (25 December 2018)

+### Agenda

+-  Finish slides presentation.
+-  Create video trailer for Rush Hour CC
+-  Finish merging all implementation pieces.
+-  Upload everything to GitHub.

+### Activities and Contributions

+Fatbardh - Fixed some small bugs in explode and undo feature of the game play.
+Created a personalized button for the game where he added sounds.
+Continued integrating the "Rush Hour" movie theme.

+Naisila - Integrated the File Management System in Customize and Garage panel.
+Fixed UI in Choose Panel and Choose Difficulty panels.
+Fixed the penetrated clicks throughout the JLayeredPane in RushHourFrame by removing the JLayered Pane and using RushHourFrame refresh feature.
+Merged all code together by making all classes compatible with each other.
+Uploaded code to GitHub.

+Masna - Finished the File Management System for Garage Panel.
+Helped in finishing the presentation slides.

+Talha - Fixed UI in Choose Puzzle Panel.
+Created the video trailer for the game.
+Helped in finishing the presentation slides.

+Kunduz - Finished the Music system of the game.
+Integrated and finished the volume system of the game.
+Helped in finishing the presentation slides.

+## 21st Meeting (26 December 2018)

+### Agenda

+-  Rehearse Presentation.

+### Activities and Contributions

+All - Made two presentation rehearsals.
+We are ready to present our game :smile: